swlaschin/Railway-Oriented-Programming-Example/readme.md

 The design of both projects is similar, and can be grouped into the following layers or subsystems:

 * There is a domain model that contains the definition of a `Customer` object.
-* There is an in-memory "SqlDatabase" that stores customers
+* There is an in-memory "SqlDatabase" that stores customers.
-* There is a Data Access Layer that provides a wrapper on top of the sql database
+* There is a Data Access Layer that provides a wrapper on top of the sql database.
-* There is a `CustomerDto` type that is a flattened, "dumb" version of the domain type
+* There is a `CustomerDto` type that is a flattened, "dumb" version of the domain type.
-* There is a `CustomersController` that provides the endpoint for the service
+* There is a `CustomersController` that provides the endpoint for the service.
 * Finally, there is the infrastructure, setup and configuration.